jonathan-grossman/Appendices/README.md

 # Appendices
-Online appendix for the article "How Can We Do Better?
+Online appendix for the article "Can We Do Better?
 Replication and Online Appendices in Political Science"

 This is the first page of our appendix.